-The Mentoring Program is open to all NSU students and is designed to foster individual relationships between students and faculty/staff.
-The purpose of the program is to provide students with personal resources to aid in college success.
-The primary outcome for the Mentoring program is to increase the personal success of students through relationships with mentors.
+The SASC Mentoring Program is designed to foster individual relationships between students and faculty/staff.
+Mentoring provides students with individualized resources to aid in college success as well as increasing the personal success of students through relationships with mentors.

-A mentor is any NSU faculty or staff member who is willing to commit time and energy to assist students in adapting to academic expectations and the campus environment.
+A mentor can be any NSU faculty or staff member willing to commit time and energy to helping students adapt to academic expectations and the campus environment.
 A mentor should have institutional knowledge and personal skills to be able to guide students through their individual academic and professional development.

-- Developing your skill as a planner - getting a sharper focus on what is needed to grow professionally.
+- Developing your skill as a planner by gaining a sharper focus on what is needed to grow professionally.

-- Developing your skill as a learner - getting new ways to acquire new skills.
+- Developing your skill as a learner by acquiring new skills.

-- Developing your skill as a communicator - improving your ability to express your expectations, goals, and concerns.
+- Developing your skill as a communicator through improving your ability to express your expectations, goals, and concerns.

 - Developing skills and behaviors necessary to succeed professionally.

-- Increased academic achievement and higher GPAs after one year of mentoring.
+- Increased academic achievement and possible higher GPA after one year of mentoring.

-- First year student who are mentored are significantly more likely to return to college for a second year.
+- First year students who are mentored are significantly more likely to return to college for a second year.